 One of the most famous duduk performers in Armenia is Jivan Gasparyan.
-Due to his activity the interest toward duduk music, which was decreasing flared up with renewed force, and even gained the international fame and recognition.
+Due to his activity, the interest in duduk music, which was decreasing flared up with renewed force and even gained the international fame and recognition.

 At this period of time both in Armenia and abroad, there are many Armenian duduk players, who became famous thanks to their talent: Ludwig Gharibyan, Jivan Gasparyan Jr., Gevorg Dabaghyan, Sergey Karapetyan, Mkrtich Malkhasyan, Vache Hovsepyan.

 In Armenia, you’ll be able to find different Audio CD collections of duduk music performed by famous players.
 We recommend visiting one of the famous central bookstores in Yerevan – “Noyan Tapan”, located right in front of the Republic Square.